stolostron/cluster-backup-operator/config/samples/policy/README.md

 ## Prerequisites

-You can run `oc apply -k ./` to apply all resources at the same time on the hub.
+1. You can run `oc apply -k ./` to apply all resources at the same time on the hub.

+2. On the cluster you want to backup or restore apps set this label : acm-pv-dr-install="true".
+This places the the oadp-hdr-app-install policy on this cluster, which installs velero and configure the connections to the storage.

+3.a On the cluster you want to backup the apps set this label : acm-pv-dr="backup".
+This places the the oadp-hdr-app-backup policy on this cluster, which schedules the backups.

+3.b On the cluster you want to restore the apps set this label : acm-pv-dr="restore".
+This places the the oadp-hdr-app-restore policy on this cluster, which creates a restore operation.

 You can also apply them one at the time :

 ### Apply ConfigMap